Send the link below via email or IMCopy

 What economic forces unite the E.U.?

-- common approaches
+- common approaches to solving problems

 - European citizenship over citizenship of home countries